Smeagol-Gollum/parabola/client/doc/readme-qt.md

 ### UPnP port forwarding

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable bitcoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable parabola experience), pass the following argument to qmake: